quantixed/imagej-macros/README.md

 This is a simple utility to save a version of the file you are viewing in Fiji/ImageJ to put in your electronic lab notebook.
 A png version or low-res movie of the file you are looking at is saved to the Desktop with a unique name.
 A text file is saved to explain the filenames.

+### Movie Annotation

+Two macros to:

+1. Add arrows to movies to highlight and track an object of interest.
+Unlike other scripts out there, this one places an arrowhead in a fixed orientation/distance from the object and allows annotations in any frame (not _all_ frames).
+2. Irregular Time Stamps - adds timestamps to movies, formatting them in hh:mm or mm:ss.
+Unlike other versions, negative times are allowed and the time intervals do not have to be regular.
+Requires a new line separated text file of times.

 --

 ### Other utilities